baguilar6174/node-natours-server/README.md

 - Install docker
 - Run `docker-compose up -d` This command create a local volumen in root project to save data

+1. Rename `.env.template` to `.env` and add your environment variables
 2. Run `yarn dev`

 If your want to create build production, run `yarn build`